ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Note that the formula assigns values to other columns.
    :label:`fig-complexformula`

-SciSheets allows formulas to be scripts.
+SciSheets allows formulas to be scripts with arbitrary Python statements.
 For example, Fig. :ref:`fig-complexformula` displays a script that contains the entire computational recipe for the Michaelis-Menten calculation described in Section 2.
 This capability greatly increases the ability of spreadsheet users to describe and document their calculations.

-At this point, we elaborate briefly on how formula evaluation is done in SciSheets.
+The Formula Scripts feature has a significant implication on how formulas are evaluated.
-Since a formula may contain arbitrary Python expressions including ``eval`` expressions, we cannot use static dependency analysis to determine data dependencies.
+Since a formula may contain arbitrary Python codes including ``eval`` expressions, we cannot use static dependency analysis to determine data dependencies.
 Thus, formula evaluation is done iteratively.